Toggle: English / Spanish

 - Hip fractures can cause of sudden hip pain.
 These injuries can be a serious and lead to major problems.
 Hip fractures are more common as people get older because falls are more likely and your bones become weaker.

-- Infection in the bones or joints (links to osteomyelitis and septic arthritis)
+- Infection in the or

 - Osteonecrosis of the hip